-There has been a 13 per cent increase in GBV cases in Kenya between January and March 2020 compared to the same period in 2019, according to analyzed data from the national GBV Hotline, 1195.
-This is corroborated by a study undertaken by the Ministry of Health and Population Council (April 2020) on COVID-19 Knowledge, Attitudes, Practices and Needs which showed that 39 per cent of women and 32 per cent of men were experiencing tensions in their homes.
-The Ministry of Health and the Ministry of Public Service and Gender have decried the spike in GBV cases in the country, urging citizens to be vigilant and law abiding while assuring them of State protection.
+A study undertaken by the Ministry of Health and Population Council (April 2020) on COVID-19 Knowledge, Attitudes, Practices and Needs which showed that 39 per cent of women and 32 per cent of men were experiencing tensions in their homes.

-About 80,000 women and girls displaced and affected by floods are in need of GBV related services and psycho social first aid, according to GBV partners.
+About 12,000 women and girls displaced and affected by floods need GBV-related services and psycho social first aid, according to GBV partners.

 About 440,000 girls in counties with high prevalence of female genital mutilation (FGM) require social protection and psychosocial support, including dignity kits.

-At least 2,350 women and girls across the country are in need of shelters and safe houses for protection from GBV and FGM.
+At least 2,350 women and girls across the country need shelters and safe houses for protection from GBV and FGM.

 At least 3,000 health care workers and 1,500 police officers still need orientation on GBV and female genital mutilation.

-Access to justice has been a challenge as the court system is not operating.
+Access to justice has been a challenge as the court system is not operating fully.

 Reluctance by many survivors to officially report violations citing fear of repeated violence as due to uncertainty from enforcement actors.